My Body, My Love

 There has been a lot of press about the relationship between meditation and neuroplasticity recently.
 What this means is, where before it was thought that after fully forming itself during childhood the basic structure… Continue reading

-As I’ve said before, meditation can be summed up in one sentence: ‘Meditation is the skill of being still.’
-The stillness I’m speaking of is not the comatose stillness we can find ourselves… Continue reading
+Meditation can be summed up in one sentence: ‘Meditation is the skill of being still.’
+The stillness I’m talking about is not the semi-comatose stillness we’re in when watching TV, nor is it… Continue reading

 Following is an interesting article from the Age Newspaper about taking a short 3 day Vipassana meditation retreat, and what happened.
 I strongly recommend, if you’re at all serious about Vipassana meditation, that… Continue reading